Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in

 \subsection{Observations and data reduction}

 We carried out polarization continuum observation towards massive star-forming region Cep A with the reference position at $\alpha_{\text J2000.0}$=$22^{\text h} 55^{\text m} 51.44^{\text s}$, $\delta_{\text J2000.0}$=$62^\circ 01' 51.3''$ with SCUBA-2 POL-2 mounted on the JCMT (Project code: M19BP061; PI: Eswaraiah Chakali).
-SCUBA-2/POL-2 achieved a better sensitivity ($\sim$ 3.2 mJy/beam) compared to the previous generation instrument SCUBA/POL ($\sim$ 29 mJy/beam)\cite{matthews2009legacy}.
+SCUBA-2/POL-2 achieved a better sensitivity ($\sim$ 3.2 mJy/beam) compared to the previous generation instrument SCUBA/POL ($\sim$ 29 mJy/beam) ({\it \citealp{matthews2009legacy}}).
 All these observations were taken in Band-2 weather conditions with opacity $\tau_{225}$GHz span a range from 0.05 to 0.08.
-In this study, a single observation using the POL-2 instrument involved a 40-minute observing session employing the POL-2 DAISY scan pattern\citep{friberg2016pol}.
-JCMT has an effective beam size of 14.1 $\arcsec$ ($\sim$ 0.049 pc)\cite{dempsey2013mnras}.
-The obtained data were subsequently processed through a two-step reduction procedure utilizing the \href{http://starlink.eao.hawaii.edu/docs/sun258.htx/sun258ss73.html}{\tt pol2map} routine, which was integrated into the Sub-Millimeter User Reduction Facility \href{http://starlink.eao.hawaii.edu/docs/sun258.htx/sun258.html}{\tt SMURF} package of Starlink software\citep{jenness2015automated}.
+In this study, a single observation using the POL-2 instrument involved a 40-minute observing session employing the POL-2 DAISY scan pattern ({\it \citealp{friberg2016pol}}).
+JCMT has an effective beam size of 14.1 $\arcsec$ ($\sim$ 0.049 pc) ({\it \citealp{dempsey2013mnras}}).
+The obtained data were subsequently processed through a two-step reduction procedure utilizing the \href{http://starlink.eao.hawaii.edu/docs/sun258.htx/sun258ss73.html}{\tt pol2map} routine, which was integrated into the Sub-Millimeter User Reduction Facility \href{http://starlink.eao.hawaii.edu/docs/sun258.htx/sun258.html}{\tt SMURF} package of Starlink software ({\it \citealp{jenness2015automated}}).
 Continuum polarisation at both 450 and 850 \SI{}{\micro\meter} was seen concurrently.
 Here in this study, the 850 \SI{}{\micro\meter} data is taken into consideration.

-The C$^{18}$O (J = 3-2 transition) spectral line observations at 329.331 GHz were conducted with JCMT/HARP under the extended observing program (Project code: M22BP020; PI: Eswaraiah Chakali).
+For the clump scale ($\sim$0.6 pc) analysis we have used the $\sim$14$\arcsec$ resolution $^{13}\mathrm{CO}$ and C$^{18}\mathrm{O}$ ($J = 3\!-\!2$) transition spectral line observations at 330.59\,GHz and 329.33\,GHz, respectively.
+The observations were carried out using JCMT/HARP as part of the extended observing program (Project Code: M22BP020; PI: Eswaraiah Chakali).
 These observations were performed in Band 2 weather conditions.
-The data reduction was carried out using the ORAC Data Reduction (ORAC-DR) pipeline and the Kernel Application Package (KAPPA\cite{currie2008starlink}) within Starlink, as detailed by Buckle et al.\cite{buckle2009harp}.
+The data reduction was carried out using the ORAC Data Reduction (ORAC-DR) pipeline and the Kernel Application Package (KAPPA ({\it \citealp{currie2008starlink}})) within Starlink, as detailed by Buckle et al. ({\it \citealp{buckle2009harp}}).